Film censorship in China: 1923 to 1949

 The 1930s were a period of nationalism in China.
 Patriotic sentiment was strong in China, and the Kuomintang government often accused foreign films of insulting China.
 For example, the 1934 release of the American film "Welcome Danger" was accused by Hong Shen of degrading the Chinese and he had a dispute with the cinema manager.
 The film was eventually banned by the Kuomintang government.

 In addition to crimes and insults to China, pornography was also one of banned contents.
 In 1932, the "Outline of the Enforcement of the Film Censorship Law" had vague and ambiguous provisions: depicting obscene and unchaste acts; depicting those who use tricks or violence against the opposite sex to satisfy their lust; depicting incest directly or indirectly; depicting women undressed and naked in an abnormal manner; depicting women giving birth or abortion.
 All were prohibited.

-For the film censorship after 7 December 1949, please see the film censorship of the Republic of China after 1949 section.

-1949 to 1988

-In 1949, the Central People's Government of the People's Republic of China was established.
-The department in charge of films was changed from the "Central Propaganda Bureau of the Communist Party of China" to the "Ministry of Culture of the Central People's Government".
-In 1954, it was renamed as the "Ministry of Culture Film Bureau".
-During the Cultural Revolution, film work came to a halt.

-In the 1980s, video tapes and television were gradually introduced into China.
-The Ministry of Radio and Television of the State Council led the censorship process.
-In 1986, the ministry in charge of films was changed from the Ministry of Culture to the Ministry of Radio and Television, resulting in a confusing pattern of multiple management.

-In 1987, the State Council intended to centralize the management of the broadcasting, film, and television industries, but the intended legislation was temporarily suspended in the face of political turmoil.
+In the 1940s, the ROC government sought to prevent the release of Hollywood films which it viewed as insulting to China or Chinese people.